-The guidance is set out with reference to the main parts of the template (corresponding with named tabs in the spreadsheet).
-Links to further resources including training videos and populated examples are provided at the end of each section of the guidance and are also available in Reporting Resources.
+The guidance is set out with reference to each of the seven Template Parts (corresponding with named tabs in the spreadsheet).
+Links to further resources including training videos and populated examples are provided at the end of each section and are also available at Reporting Resources.

-Reference is also made to particular sections of "Public Sector Leadership on the Global Climate Emergency" (Scottish Government/SSN, October 2021).
+Reference is also made to "Public Sector Leadership on the Global Climate Emergency" (Scottish Government/SSN, October 2021).
+Other references and supporting tools are listed in Annex 3.

-Reporting by Integration Joint Boards
+Reporting by Integration Joint Boards (IJB)

 The Scottish Government recognises that each IJB operates slightly differently.
-While the delivery of services is carried out in the relevant NHS board or LA areas and emissions data is reported on by those bodies, IJBs are still required to submit an annual report by the above deadline.
+Although service delivery and associated emissions data may be provided by the parent NHS board or local authority, IJBs are still required to submit an annual report by the above deadline.
 Further information on what IJBs should include in their report is provided in Annex 2.